For students

 One foot

 Balance on one foot while you play or sing.
-How does it affect your focus?
-It sounds silly, and it works.
+How does it affect your focus and concentration?

 #91